 II, THINGS TO SEE AND DO IN ANGKOR BAN

 Angkor Ban enables you to enjoy new experiences of a living without chic shops, restaurants, highways, traffic jam, bustle which you are familiar with in the modern life.
 It welcomes you by its rural life with fresh air, lush green trees, village cows grazing on the fields and friendly residents.

-In Angkor Ban, you also can find a pagoda built in Khmer style.
-It’s Angkor Ban Pagoda which is dedicated Buddha.
+In Angkor Ban Village Cambodia, you also can find a pagoda built in Khmer style.
+It’s Angkor Ban Pagoda which is dedicated for the Buddha.
 This two-storey pagoda surrounded by many stupas decorated with beautiful patterns.
 The monks will also give blessing to you before you leave this peaceful place.